Moduli of Distributions via Singular Schemes: Introduction

-Main Theorem \ref{moduli-map} can also be used to give a full description of all the irreducible components of the moduli space of isomorphism classes of codimension one distributions of degree 1 on $\p3$.
-A classification of such distributions was given in terms of the possible Chern classes of the tangent sheaf $T_\ff$.
-In fact, it was shown that $\sing(\sF)$ is never planar, and $T_\ff$ either splits as a sum of line bundles or is $\mu$-stable; the relevant information is summarized in Table \ref{table deg 1 v2}.
+Theorem \ref{moduli-map} can also be used to give a full description of the irreducible components of the moduli space of isomorphism classes of codimension one distributions of degree 1 on $\p3$.
+A classification of the possible Chern classes of the tangent sheaf $T_\sF$ of such a distribution was given in \cite{CCJ}.
+In fact, it was shown that $\sing(\sF)$ is never planar, and $T_\sF$ either splits as a sum of line bundles or is $\mu$-stable; the relevant information is summarized in Table \ref{table deg 1 v2}.